Green That Life

 This is an easy switch to make during Plastic Free July (and beyond) because there are countless varieties of reusable bottles and mugs to suit every situation and need.
 Bring a couple with you when you’re out so you don’t have to take a disposable coffee cup or buy bottled water.
 Better yet, make coffee at home!

-Here are my favorite reusable bottles and mugs, but for more picks see my post on How to Reduce Waste on the Go.
+Here are my favorite reusable bottles and mugs, but for more picks see Green That Life’s post on How to Reduce Waste on the Go.

 Bottles